sofyahoward/HelpScout-ReadMe/README.md

 When you open an email, the conversation is loaded and your custom App renders.
 Help Scout will build a JSON message with conversation data and call your endpoint URL with a POST request.

-We will get the customer email from this data, and store it in a variable `var helpScoutEmail`.
+Once you get the customer email from this data, store it in a variable `var helpScoutEmail`.

 # Comparing Data with Shopify Database
 To get access to Shopify Database, you will first need to create a Shopify Application in your Partner Dashboard.
 You can use [this guide](https://shopify.dev/tutorials/manage-apps-with-partner-dashboard) to set up your first application in Shopify.